Art Exhibits at the Library

 submit

 • By Mail or Hand-delivery (for those who cannot do electronic submissions).
-Download and print this proposal form..
 Artists either mail or hand-deliver the form with up to six printed images attached.
 Your printed proposal form and printed images must be received in the library between March 1 and May 15, whether mailed or hand-delivered.
 If you would like a MS Word version of the form, contact Ann Evans (see below).
 The library’s address is 402 W. 8th Street, Georgetown, Texas 78626.

 Emailed forms and images are not accepted.
 If you are able to submit your proposal electronically (the preferred method), please do so through Submittable.